procip/crisis-management-en/docs/files/document-4.md

 ![](media/254fb0322fcdeddf5eb9860c11616a44.png)

-Figure 2:  Structure of a management team
+Figure 4:  Structure of a management team

-**Figure 4: Structure of a management team**

 In general, the following staff functions (S) should be established in both
 teams: